phinik/LovelyLLamas/README.md

 We provide you with some of our models so that you can test them without having to train a new model:
 - final_dmodel_64_2024_12_12_bert_ctc: Medium CTC Transformer using the Bert tokenizer.
 Trained on the wetter.com dataset.
 To be used with the `src/*_transformer.py` files.
 - test_dmodel_256_2024_12_12_bert_ct_apo: Huge CT Transformer using the Bert tokenizer.
 Trained on the ChatGPT dataset.
 To be used with the `src/*_transformer.py` files.
+- lstm: Medium Full Context LSTM using the Bert tokenizer.
+Trained on the wetter.com dataset.
+To be used with the `src/*_lstm.py` files.

 # How to run our models
 Before running any of our models, make sure you have activated the poetry virtual environment.
 For this, cd into our repository and simply type `poetry shell`.
 Now you are good to go.